 While most of its American audience wouldn't be likely to root for Nazis, it could be said that most memorable and funniest characters in Hogan's Heroes were the antagonist German POW camp staff.

-Quite a few Merlin viewers want the magic users who fight against Camelot to win because they have justifiable reasons, and Arthur while honourable and sympathetic arguably does not measure up to what he's promised to be.
+Quite a few viewers want the magic users who fight against Camelot to win because they have justifiable reasons, and while honourable and sympathetic Arthur arguably does not measure up to what he's promised to be.

 Morgana and Morgause are curious examples.
 Morgana was presented as a good-natured and sometimes heroic character for the first two seasons but made an abrupt Face-Heel Turn between seasons 2 and 3, returning essentially as a pantomime villain without a trace of the original Morgana.
 As such fans rooted for her because a) they hoped she would eventually be redeemed and b) the writers appeared to have forgotten that she was previously good.
 Morgause got this because she was just so dang cool.
 Fans also leapt on the season 2 episode where she tried to kill Uther by putting everyone else in Camelot to sleep.
 However they also forgot that she had attempted to manipulate Arthur into murdering him in her previous appearance and that she was clearly trying to kill Uther for her own selfish desires rather than the good of the kingdom.